akihiko-shimura/ndispers/docs/source/intro/install.rst

     In [2]: nd.media.crystals.BetaBBO_Eimerl1987()
     Out[2]: <ndispers.media.crystals._betaBBO_Eimerl1987.BetaBBO at 0x105368d50>

-Here you can see that beta-BBO object is created (Please do not forget that in In[2] '()' is needed to get a mediaum object).
+Here you can see that s beta-BBO object is created (Please do not forget that in In[2] '()' is needed to get a mediaum object).
 If it fails, feel free to open an issue in `issue tracker`_.

 .. note::

-    I strongly reccomend to use IPython_ shell or JupyterLab_ because they have `Tab completion`_ function, which is very useful to search for available crystals and glasses.
+    It is strongly reccomended to use IPython_ shell or JupyterLab_ because they have `Tab completion`_ function, which is very useful to search for available crystals and glasses.